Summary of Programs and Services

-Although Morris County is one of the most affluent counties in the country, it still has a significant number of homeless people.
-The staff of the Homeless Outreach Program (HOMI) seeks out homeless people with mental illnesses wherever they are; whether it be on the streets, in a hotel, soup kitchen or shelter.
-This program helps people with mental illness to get, and then keep, permanent housing.
+Although Morris County is one of the most affluent counties in the country, it still has a significant number of homeless individuals.
+The staff of the Homeless Outreach Program (HOMI) seeks out homeless individuals struggling with mental illnesses wherever they are; whether it be on the streets, in a hotel, soup kitchens, drop-in centers or shelter.
+This program helps people with mental illness to obtain, and keep, permanent sustainable housing.

-Staff also works to make sure that homeless mentally ill individuals are linked to services and resources that will foster their wellness.
+Staff also work to link homeless mentally ill individuals to all needed services and resources that will foster their wellness.

 Forensic Case Management